 If you're a property investor wondering what the best rental income properties in Florida are, read on!
 My firm, Media Realty and I work in middle-core investments in the South Florida metro area.
 Our exclusive focus is family-owned investment properties from duplexes and triplexes, all the way up to 50-unit apartments.
 Middle Core investment properties are varied... in fact, nearly 75% of all multifamily housing inventory would be categorized as small or mid-cap properties, which means Middle Core properties.
 These types of properties are growing exponentially.
 Did you know that Class “C” apartment building’s occupancy and rent growth now outpace luxury Class “A” rent growth?

 Most American families who own rental property start their portfolios with this type of income-producing property.
 I'm proud to represent them and their interests no matter whether they're buying or selling.
 For those looking to start their investment journey, I'll use this article to profile cities in the south metro area that offer opportunities to acquire some of the best rental income properties in Florida.
 I'll be focusing on cities in the South Florida metro area around Fort Lauderdale and Miami.
 In general, these are small cities and markets clustered around the major hubs where inventory is low and demand is high.

 Read on as I share the knowledge gathered from years of experience representing family investors in this beautiful part of the country.

 What to Look For

-There are plenty of articles around the web about what precisely to look for in a neighborhood before making an investment purchase, so I won't cover that ground in this article.
-Instead, I'll briefly list the key contributors to a strong investment property then weigh in on where South Florida cities stand in these respects.
+There are plenty of articles around the web about what precisely to look for in a neighborhood before making an investment purchase, so I won't cover that in this article.
+Instead, I'll briefly list the key contributors to a strong investment property.
+Then I'll weigh in on where South Florida cities stand in these respects.
 Key factors are: